Why I Love the Outward Hound Backpack Pet Carrier

 Note: I find that the nylon material of the pillow is a bit slippery for my little Chihuahua, so my daughter and her friend made a little non-sew pillow for him from one of her old t-shirts.
 The pillow works great because it gives him better traction and extra padding, raises him up a little higher and absorbs all of the dirt from Gizmo's little feet, which can then be tossed into the washer for easy clean-up.

-Happy Travels To You & Your Furry Companion!
+Happy Travels to You and Your Furry Companion!

 © 2013 Corrinna Johnson